Quantco/ui-actions/version-metadata/README.md

 There is the possibility to override the extraction method used to get the version number from a file.
 This should be used sparingly as this is not an officially supported feature and might break in the future.

-To do so use the `overrideExtractionMethod` input and set it to one of the following values:
+To do so use the `version-extraction-override` input and set it to one of the following values:

 - `regex:<the regex matching the version number>`
 - `command:<the command that extracts the version number>`